-With the HDFS Snap, organizations can now tap into their Big Data to gain contextual business insights and make appropriate decisions to grow their business.
+With the HDFS Snaps, organizations can now tap into their Big Data to gain contextual business insights and make appropriate decisions to grow their business.

-The HDFS Snap supports read and write capabilities on files delimited by single characters or arbitrary strings on Hadoop DFS file system.
-The kerberized HDFS Snap provides extended support for GroundPlex by allowing users to push data into HDFS and run reports and analytics in the HDFS environment.
+The HDFS Snaps supports read and write capabilities on files delimited by single characters or arbitrary strings on Hadoop DFS file system.
+The kerberized HDFS Snap provides extended support for Groundplex by allowing users to push data into HDFS and run reports and analytics in the HDFS environment.
 Additional capabilities include: